Liver and Gallbladder Flush

 Saturate a piece of flannel or diaper with castor oil.

-Place it against skin over the right upper abdomen
+Place it against the skin over the right upper abdomen

 Place a hot water bottle or heating pad over the castor oil pack.